sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

 * tab completion
 * required/optional parameter support

-Since we're open sourcing the project (because sharing is caring) it should be available and part of the official Ambari repository soon, but if you're eager to try it you can build your own from our [repository](https://github.com/sequenceiq/ambari-shell) (mvn clean install).
+Since we're open sourcing the project, it should be available and part of the official Ambari repository soon, but if you're eager to try it you can build your own from our [repository](https://github.com/sequenceiq/ambari-shell) (mvn clean install).
 The shell is distributed as a single executable jar with the help of another project called [Spring Boot](http://projects.spring.io/spring-boot/).
 Let's see how it works in real life.

 <!-- more -->

-As usual we've crated a [Docker](https://github.com/sequenceiq/ambari-docker) image so you can start experimenting with the shell and is available at the Docker repository, which means you only need to run the following to get a running Ambari server:
+As usual we've crated a [Docker](https://github.com/sequenceiq/ambari-docker) image so you can start experimenting with the shell and it's available at the Docker repository, which means you only need to run the following to get a running Ambari server:
 ```
 docker run -d -P -h server.ambari.com --name ambari-singlenode sequenceiq/ambari